Consent Orders Family Law

 Frequently Asked Questions

-Do both parties need to agree?
+Do both parties need to agree on Consent Orders?

 Yes.
 Consent Orders must be made by agreement and jointly submitted to the court.